lenddoefl/ews-client-php/readme.md

 + uid

 Method cannot be called if session haven't been started (i.o. uid is not set in instance).\
+Also it sets empty applicant object if onw awsn't provide.

 ##### callGetApplication($data)
 Method connects to getApplication endpoint and returns JSON answer.